cau777/cau777/README.md

  - "Make Your Own Neural Network in Python" on Educative (≅ 6h)
  - "Web Security and Access Management: JWT, OAuth2 & OpenId Connect" on Educative (≅ 5h)
  - "Fundamentals of DevOps Path" on Educative (Network fundamentals, Git and GitHub, Docker for Developers)
+ - "Modern CSS with Tailwind" on Educative (≅ 5h)
+ - "The Ultimate Guide to Rust Programming" on Educative (≅ 8h)